PhilippeW83440/SDCND/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####3.
 Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+Here is an example image of:
++ center lane driving:
 ![alt text][image1]
 + associated left camera:
 ![alt text][image2]